raspiblitz/raspiblitz/README.md

 ##### CL Wallet Encryption

-TODO
+You can protect your c-lightning wallet by encrypting it with your passwordC.
+On every restart/reboot you will need to decrypt/unlock with that password before c-lightning can use the wallet.
+This adds some physical security for example in case your node get stolen.

 #### SERVICES: Activate/Deactivate Services

-The RaspiBlitz offers further Services, Apps and configuration (scroll down to see all options in the RaspiBlitz):
+The RaspiBlitz offers further Services, Apps and configuration (scroll down to see all options in the RaspiBlitz) also some Apps & Services might just be available if you installed/activated LND or c-lightning:

 ![MainMenu-Services](pictures/services.png)